lcheng6/aws-sustainability-hackathon-2019/README.md

     *   Normalized difference vegetation index (NDVI) image, which is the a RGB image, where green indicates forest cover.
     *   NVDI Porto Velho, Brazil 09/25/2019: ![](sample-images/nvdi-porto-valle-09_25_2019.png)
     *   NVDI Porto Velho, three years ago Brazil 09/30/2016: ![](sample-images/nvdi-porto-valle-09_30_2016.png).
 The amount of green is observable forest canopy, with which we can estimated loss of tree cover
     *   Cloud cover masks.
-Cloud cover occlude tree cover, therefore during the processing steps, the cloud needs to be accounted for.
+Cloud cover occlude foliage, therefore during the processing steps, the cloud needs to be accounted for.
 Our strategy is take multiple look at the same region over a period of 4 passes or 20 days, and combine observed foliage into a single dataset.
     *   Cloud cover mask examples of the same area over a period of a month:
     ![](sample-images/cloud-11_01_2019.png)
     ![](sample-images/cloud-11_08_2019.png)